Paperback-iOS/app/README.md

 ## Contact

-You can join the official [Discord server](https://discord.com/invite/Paperback) for quick support from the community (use the   channel).
+You can join the official [Discord server](https://discord.com/invite/Paperback) for quick support from the community (use the \#support channel).